-Your guide to eight years of finance leaks

-The FinCEN Files: Your guide to eight years of finance leaks
+Pandora Papers: Your guide to nine years of finance leaks

-The FinCEN Files are another big leak of secret files, detailing the failure of major global banks to stop money laundering and financial crime.
-They also expose how the UK is often the weak link in the financial system and how London is awash with Russian cash.

-The files include more than 2,000 suspicious activity reports (SARs), filed by financial institutions to the Financial Crimes Enforcement Agency, or FinCEN, a part of the US Treasury Department.
-They also include 17,641 records obtained through Freedom of Information (FOI) requests and other sources.
+Dubbed the Pandora Papers it features almost 12 million files from companies providing offshore services in tax havens around the world.

-They were obtained by BuzzFeed News which shared them with the International Consortium of Investigative Journalists (ICIJ) and 400 journalists around the world.
-Panorama has led research for the BBC.
+The data was obtained by the International Consortium of Investigative Journalists (ICIJ) in Washington DC, which has organised the biggest ever global investigation, spanning 117 countries and involving more than 600 journalists.
+In the UK the investigation has been led by BBC Panorama and the Guardian.

-The files are the latest in a series of whistleblowing-led investigations that have rocked the world of finance in recent years.
+The files are the latest in a series of whistleblower-led investigations that have rocked the world of finance in recent years.

 So let's round up the other major leaks of the past decade.